-If you are stressed about the outcome of a situation, feeling pain and/or anxiety when you think about obtaining a goal, or generally feeling frazzled, overly excited, or drained when you think about the future, the chances are that you are mentally, emotionally, physically and/or spiritually attached to one desire or more, and this is the cause of your suffering.
+If you are stressed about the outcome of a situation, feeling pain and/or anxiety when you think about obtaining a goal, or generally feel frazzled, overly excited, or drained when you think about the future, the chances are that you are mentally, emotionally, physically and/or spiritually attached to one desire or more, and this is the cause of your suffering.

-This means that you will not only be wasting precious time and energy when your mind is attached to your desires (clinging to getting them, or to getting them in the way that your mind has been seduced into/by them), you will also be creating a space within and around yourself where you will generate unnecessary pain during the process of attainment as well (if you ever pursue or fulfil your desires at all due to contextual conditions or due to being overwhelmed by the suffering caused by your attachment to any given desire in the first place).
+This means that you will not only be wasting precious time and energy when your mind is attached to your desires (clinging to getting them, or holding on to getting them in the way that your mind has been seduced into/by them), you will also be creating a space within and around yourself where you will generate unnecessary pain during the process of attaining your desires as well (if you ever pursue or fulfill your desires at all due to contextual conditions or due to being overwhelmed by the suffering caused by your attachment to any given desire in the first place).

-Focus on “what is” and on where you are right now, and on whatever actions are required within your power, right now, to implement in order to achieve your goal (if you must pursue a goal at all), whether it be letting go of a desire altogether if that desire is not ultimately useful, healthy, or moving you in the direction that is best, or whether it is to become unattached to the attainment of the desires that you do choose to pursue (with discernment) by dropping expectations, fear, or general clinging.
+Focus on “what is” and on where you are right now, and on whatever actions are required within your power, right now, to implement in order to achieve your goal (if you must pursue a goal at all), whether it be letting go of a desire altogether if that desire is not ultimately useful, healthy, or moving you in the direction that is best, or whether it is to become unattached to the attainment of the desires that you do choose to pursue (with discernment) by dropping expectations, fear, and/or general clinging.

 What Does Non-Attachment Mean For Those Who Are Striving For Samadhi or Enlightenment/Self-Realization?

 When working toward the fulfillment of your desires and goals, always remember that your journey is just as important as your end result in life.
 In fact, because your journey is a part of your goal, and self-mastery is one leg in your foundation toward achieving this goal, the journey itself is a tool and an avenue for your ultimate enlightenment.
 The journey is the “point.”

 Conserving, increasing, fine-tuning, and effectively using your mental, emotional, physical, and spiritual energy is the best way to ensure that you most effectively grow, develop, and accomplish your goals.
-And the best way to do these things is simply to remain unattracted to unnecessary thoughts, words, actions, objects, people, places, desires, and so forth, in the process.
+And the best way to do these things is simply to remain unattached to unnecessary thoughts, words, actions, objects, people, places, desires, and so forth, in the process.